magento/devdocs/_includes/reference/cli-template.md

 ## Reference

 {: .bs-callout-info }
-This reference is generated from the Magento codebase and, therefore, editing is not allowed in this topic.
-If you want to commit to the documentation, you can do so by editing the corresponding CLI command implementation in the codebase.
-For more details about contributing to the codebase, refer to [Magento Code Contributions]({{ page.baseurl] }}/contributor-guide/contributing.html).
+This reference is generated from the Magento codebase.
+To add or update the content, you must update the source code for the corresponding CLI command in the [Magento 2 codebase](https://github.com/magento/magento2) repository and submit them for review.
+For contribution guidelines, see [Magento Code Contributions]({{ page.baseurl] }}/contributor-guide/contributing.html).

 {% for command in commands %}
   {% assign arguments = command.definition.arguments %}